yecohn/ten-vad/README.md

 ## Usage Guidance

-1. You may not (i) host the TEN VAD or the Derivative Works on any End User devices, including but not limited to any mobile terminal devices or (ii) Deploy the TEN VAD in a way that competes with Agora's offerings and/or that allows others to compete with Agora's offerings, including without limitation enabling any third party to develop or deploy Applications.
+1. You may not Deploy the TEN VAD in a way that competes with Agora's offerings and/or that allows others to compete with Agora's offerings, including without limitation enabling any third party to develop or deploy Applications.